FlowerChick.com – Zone 5 & 6 Gardening Tips, Advice, Inspiration, and Garden Travel

 For a handy tool to check what zone you reside in go to Zone By Zip and plug in your zip code and the plant hardiness zone will pop up.

 We cordially invite you to explore our site.
-To your right, there’s a list of helpful gardening articles on just about every topic imaginable!
+To your right, there’s a list of helpful gardening how-to articles on just about every topic imaginable!
 Our menu at the top of the page groups all our site’s articles by category.
-We add to the site constantly, so please check back often … we are your Zone 5 & 6 gardening resource.
+We add to FlowerChick.com frequently, so please check back often … we are your Zone 5 & 6 gardening resource.

 Most of all, have fun and enjoy your garden!